LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 ## Overview
 - Cat Tinder.
 It's like Tinder, but for cats.
 - We are creating a full-stack, decoupled application.
 This means we are actually creating two separate applications.
 A React application for the frontend and a Rails API that handles our data.
-- The goal of the application is to have full CRUD functionality.
+- The goal of the application is to have see all the cats in the database and add new cats to the database.

 ## Learning Objectives
 - Creating wireframes for Cat Tinder